dojoteef/synst/README.md

 pip install -r requirements.txt
 ```

-In order to parse the datasets, the code also depends upon the shift-reduce
+In order to parse the datasets, the code also depends upon
+[jq](https://stedolan.github.io/jq/) and the shift-reduce parsers from
-parsers from [CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
-First, make sure
+[CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
+First, make sure you have an
-you have an appropriate Java runtime installed.
+appropriate Java runtime installed.

 Then download and unzip the main CoreNLP package to the directory of your
 choice: